 Non-EEA students not currently resident in Ireland

-ACCA Ireland receives enquiries from non-EEA students who may wish to come to Ireland to study for their ACCA exams on a full time basis.
+ACCA Ireland receives enquiries from non-EEA students who may wish to come to Ireland to study for their ACCA exams on a part-time basis.

-Since 1 June 2017 a New Immigration Regime for Full Time Non-EEA students wishing to study in Ireland has been introduced.
-This sets out updated rules regarding studying in Ireland for non-EEA students.
-ACCA Ireland is unable to directly assist individual non-EEA students who wish to relocate to Ireland and students are advised to contact the Irish Naturalisation and Immigration Services website for details of immigration visas available and the guidelines to follow if they wish to study for their ACCA exams on a full time basis in Ireland.
+ACCA Ireland is unable to directly assist individual non-EEA students who wish to relocate to Ireland and students are advised to contact the Irish Naturalisation and Immigration Services website for details of immigration visas available and the guidelines to follow if they wish to study for their ACCA exams in Ireland.